meilisearch/documentation/learn/core_concepts/documents.md

 #### JSON

 Documents represented as JSON objects are key-value pairs enclosed by curly brackets.
 As such, [any rule that applies to formatting JSON objects](https://www.w3schools.com/js/js_json_objects.asp) also applies to formatting Meilisearch documents.
-For example, **an attribute must be a string**, while **a value must be a valid [JSON data type](https://www.w3schools.com/js/js_json_datatypes.asp)**.
+For example, an attribute must be a string, while a value must be a valid [JSON data type](https://www.w3schools.com/js/js_json_datatypes.asp).

 Meilisearch will only accept JSON documents when it receives the `application/json` content-type header.